Student Resources, Services, and Groups

-All BUSSW students are members of the Student Organization, a student-run organization which serves as a link between social work students and faculty and staff.
+All BUSSW students are members of the Student Union, a student-run organization which serves as a link between social work students and faculty and staff.
 It is an umbrella organization for several student caucuses and is the mechanism through which students are elected to serve on BUSSW committees with faculty and staff.
 In addition, students plan group activities and programs, implement ideas, raise issues, and solve problems.

 National Association of Social Workers

-Students in regular degree programs of the School are eligible for student membership in the National Association of Social Workers.
+Students in regular degree programs of the school are eligible for student membership in the National Association of Social Workers.
 Student members participate in the local chapter’s activities and receive national and local publications.

-The School’s alumni relations program is designed to reach out to its graduates in multiple ways.
+The school’s alumni relations program is designed to reach out to its graduates in multiple ways.
 Components of this expansive effort have included an educational program, a communications program, a career advisory program, an Alumni Association enrichment program, and a student recruitment program.
 Other efforts include class organizing projects, regional networking activities, and alumni giving campaigns.

 Ongoing communication is maintained with graduates through the publication of an e-newsletter and other regular communications.
 The Alumni Association holds an annual awards ceremony which recognizes the special contributions of alumni, faculty, staff, and others.
 An Alumni Association Board serves as the governing body and includes members from 18 chapters covering 33 states, the District of Columbia, Eastern Canada, and Europe.